claude-chat-code

 - Deletes the existing

-project/src/(to prevent leftover old files). - Unzips the file.
+project/src/(to prevent leftover old files). - Unzips the archive.

 - Launches